nest/nest-simulator/extras/userdoc/md/NodeCollections.md

 Non-primitive `NodeCollection`s are represented as lists of pointers to the `NodeCollection`s they are constructed from.
 Any immediately adjacent `NodeCollection`s of the same node type are combined into a primitive `NodeCollection`.

 ### Model ID information
-- Each primitive `NodeCollection` stores the model ID of the GIDs it represents.
+- Each primitive `NodeCollection` stores the model ID of the node IDs it represents.
-- The main purpose of storing model ID information in `NodeCollection`s is to reduce GID-based lookups for model type, existence of thread-siblings, etc in connection, setting and getting routines.
+- The main purpose of storing model ID information in `NodeCollection`s is to reduce node ID-based lookups for model type, existence of thread-siblings, etc in connection, setting and getting routines.

 ### Metadata implementation